Kari Palonen: Academic career

 Palonen was a docent of political science at the University of Helsinki (1976) and the University of Oulu (1977).
 He later became an associate professor at the University of Jyväskylä (1983–1993) and subsequently served as a full professor of political science at the same institution from 1993 to 2014.
 Since 2015, he has held the title of professor emeritus.

 He serves as the director of the Finnish Centre of Political Thought and Conceptual Change from 2006 to 2011.
 He is also the editor-in-chief of Redescriptions: Political Thought, Conceptual History and Feminist Theory.
 In 1998, he co-founded the History of Political and Social Concepts Group with Melvin Richter.

 Palonen has held several academic positions, including serving as an Academy of Finland professor from 1998 to 2003 and again from 2008 to 2012.
 He is the Aby Warburg Professor at Warburg Haus, Hamburg, in 2006.
 From 2003 to 2005, he chaired the European Science Foundation Scientific's Network The Politics and History of European Democratisation (PHED).
+In 2002–2003, he was a Fellow at the Swedish Collegium for Advanced Study in Uppsala, Sweden.